 If you want to buy a device for your new digital art enterprise, we recommend something with a large clear screen.
 Professional graphics monitors can cost thousands of dollars, so buying something with a calibrated screen built-in can save you money.
-The new M1 iMac 24″ from apple has a 4.5k Retina display and shows over a billion colours.
+The new M1 iMac 24″ from apple has a 4.5k Retina display and shows over a billion colors.

 2. Input Device

 To control your digital art software, you are going to need an input device.
 There are lots of options out there, but they all fall into one of three categories.

 Digital Art Tablet

 A digital art tablet is essentially a computer screen with a stylus.
 You draw directly onto the pressure-sensitive screen as the stylus replicates a paintbrush or pen tip in your software.
 The Gaomon PD1161 has an 11.6″ screen with a 1920 x 1080 resolution.
 Sensing over 8,000 levels of pen pressure, it is an excellent addition to any digital artist’s desktop.

 A graphics tablet is like a mouse pad with a stylus.
 The surface lets you use your stylus to draw in your software.
 These can be tricky at first because, like with a mouse, you aren’t looking where you are drawing.
 The Wacom Intuos is our entry-level recommendation.
 It is accurate and has programmable shortcut buttons on the tablet itself.

 If you are using an iPad or tablet to create your art, you will need a stylus.
 This is a ‘digital pen’ that will allow you to draw onto your screen.
 There are ‘passive’ stylus with a rubber tip and acts as a finger on your screen and an ‘active’ stylus.
 These are for much finer control.